sparkflows/sparkflows-docs/docs/user-guide/reading-from-rdbms.rst

    :align: center

-Above we have specified a subquery which select only the ‘first_name’ from the employees table.
+Above we have specified a subquery which selects only the ‘first_name’ from the employees table.

 .. figure:: ../_assets/user-guide/jdbc-subquery-output.png
    :scale: 50%